MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/setup-partner-center-creators.md

 ms.localizationpriority: medium
 ---

-# Setting up a game at Partner Center, for Creators
+# Setting up a game app at Partner Center, for Creators

 ## Prerequisites